 Abstract: I present new results on the informal insurance role of person-to-person (P2P) platforms during unemployment spells in 2019 and 2020.
-I use a new dataset of administrative bank account balances and transactions with 217,102 users who experience at most one unemployment spell between June 2019 and December of 2020, which are linked to two large-scale surveys (N = 24,671 & N = 12,287) on expectations and economic preferences.
-During unemployment, I estimate informal insurance as the P2P inflows in excess of pre-job loss inflows, which makes up 14% and 22% as a share of public and informal insurance for UI recipients in 2019 and 2020, respectively.
-Event study estimates suggest that inflows from all P2P platforms increase to a peak of \$25 per month on average after job loss for the first three months before falling in the long run and with the decline in inflows closely tracking the timing of UI receipt suggesting a crowd out effect.
-I use these crowdout estimates to calculate that welfare fell between 4 and 54 cents for the marginal dollar of expanded pandemic UI benefits using the formula provided in Chetty & Saez (2010).
-To address the possibility that P2P inflows are informal earnings, I use the formula provided in Chetty & Saez (2010) to sign whether this miscategorization leads to an over- or underestimate.
-Additionally, I present event studies that show gig earnings increase an average of \$10 per month after job loss, which serves as a benchmark for the extent that P2P inflow responses are informal earnings instead of insurance.
+I use a new dataset of administrative bank account balances and transactions with 134,547 users who experience at most one unemployment spell between June 2019 and December of 2020, which are linked to a large-scale survey (N = 24,671) on expectations and economic preferences.
+During unemployment, I estimate informal insurance as the P2P inflows in excess of pre-job loss inflows, which makes up 7% and 8% as a share of public and informal insurance for unemployment insurance (UI) recipients in 2019 and 2020, respectively.
+Event study estimates suggest that inflows from all P2P platforms increase to a peak of \$30 per month on average after job loss for the first three months before falling in the long run and with the decline in inflows closely tracking the timing of UI receipt suggesting a crowd out effect.
+Those with a history of P2P use have smaller consumption drops during unemployment, suggesting a clear informal insurance role.
+Next, I leverage three separate plausibly exogenous changes driven by federal pandemic policy to estimate that public benefits crowd out at most \$0.04 of informal insurance during unemployment.
+I use these crowdout estimates to calculate that welfare falls less than thre cents for the marginal dollar of expanded pandemic UI benefits using the formula provided in Chetty and Saez (2010).
+Furthermore, I show that unemployment P2P inflows are highest for single mothers, suggesting informal insurance targets based on perceived need, but also high for users living in areas with higher income networks, suggesting informal support is correlated with access to economic opportunity.